susji/lilmon/README.md

 ## The graphs look terrible!

-Yes.
-I'll probably make them less terrible in future.
+~~Yes.
+I'll probably make them less terrible in future.~~ Much better now, right?

 ## Will lilmon support monitoring more than one machine?